cjgdev/midi-markdown/docs/developer-guide/architecture/parser-summary.md

 ## Overview

-The MML parser has been fully specified and implemented using **Lark**, a modern Python parsing toolkit.
+The MMD parser has been fully specified and implemented using **Lark**, a modern Python parsing toolkit.
 The parser converts MIDI Markdown Language source code into a comprehensive Abstract Syntax Tree (AST) ready for validation and MIDI generation.

 ---